 Disclaimer: Toddling Traveler participates in Amazon Affiliates and other affiliate programs.
 That means we could earn a commission for qualifying purchases, at no charge to you.

 Getting to and Around Boise

 Boise’s airport is relatively small, making it easy to get around.
 While it’s well positioned from the West Coast and Midwest, getting there from the East Coast usually means at least one connection.
 From Pittsburgh, it was about 7 hours of travel time each way and we connected in Denver.
 It was the longest flight I had alone with my son to date, and despite a few rough patches, we survived!
 (Be sure to read my tips for flying with a toddler if you have a flight with little kids coming up yourself.)

 Boise offers public transportation via a the Valley Regional Transit bus system as well as Boise GreenBike, which is a bike sharing system with locations throughout the city.
 The easiest way to get around Boise is with a car, especially if you’re going to be getting outdoors and/or exploring outside of downtown.

 Our friends live in the North End in Boise, and it’s one of the best places for families living in and visiting Boise.
 From this area you can easily access Camel Back Park as well as several restaurants and shops in Hyde Park.
 Plus downtown Boise is also easily accessible from here via car or bus.
 (And how adorable is this alley pictured below??)

 Looking for a great hotel in Boise instead?
 In the past I stayed at The Riverside hotel in Boise and had a great experience.
-It’s a recently updated, resort-style hotel with an outdoor pool and direct access to Boise’s Greenbelt for walking and biking.
+It’s a recently updated, resort-style hotel.
+It has an outdoor pool and direct access to Boise’s Greenbelt for walking and biking.
 While it’s not located right in downtown Boise, it’s in a good location for easy access to all that Boise has to offer.